Jayalekshmirj95/Efficient_coding_in_Python/README.md

 There are many modules using which you can find the execution time of the code.
 The one that I used is the _time_ module.
 A sample code is below:\
 <img src="https://user-images.githubusercontent.com/82940730/152287999-523ea722-f858-4d11-84ba-76488be77088.png" width="800" height="250">
+_time.time()_ gives you the time in seconds since epoch.
+The execution time here is 0.0006 seconds.

+##